CNR-STIIMA-IRAS/rosdyn/README.md

 ## List of packages

 > *rosdyn_core*: Dynamics header library based on Eigen.
 With respect to KDL, it has two advantages: it is faster and it allows to compute model regressor.

+> An example of usage can be found [here](rosdyn_core/test/rosdyn_speed_test.cpp)

-The following list shows the computation time for a 6DOF robot on a laptop Asus PU551J with Ubuntu 16.04 (Release build,  average on 10000 trials).
+> The following list shows the computation times for a 6DOF robot on a laptop Asus PU551J with Ubuntu 16.04 (Release build,  average on 10000 trials).

->> ** computation time in microseconds: **
+> ** computation time in microseconds: **

 >> pose                                            =  0.75970 [us]